glasgowcompbio/vimms/README.md

 Example Notebooks
 --------

-Notebooks that demonstrate how to use ViMMS are available in the [examples](https://github.com/sdrogers/vimms/tree/master/examples) folder of this repository.
+Notebooks that demonstrate how to use ViMMS are available in the [demo](https://github.com/sdrogers/vimms/tree/master/demo) folder of this repository.
+Notebooks to replicate the results in the papers related to ViMMS are available in [examples](https://github.com/sdrogers/vimms/tree/master/examples) folder of this repository.

 Test Cases
 --------